Organise an Election Hustings

 Representation and Advocacy

-• What actions will you take to ensure that organisations representing disabled people are actively involved in government decision-making?
+- What actions will you take to ensure that organisations representing disabled people actively participate in government decision-making?

 Election Accessibility for Disabled Candidates